iilei/api-proxy/Readme.md

 ## Motivation: Versioning for public APIs

 In the context of Lean Development it is often discussed where to draw the *yagni*-Line: you want to ship early, and for the first version, why worry about how you are going to deal with breaking changes that *might* occur at some point in time in the future?
-It is consuming and it might lead to a less forgiving API concept than needed at the time of the first roll-out.
+It is time consuming and it might lead to a less forgiving API concept than needed at the time of the first roll-out.

 On the other hand, setting clear boundaries for communication between clients and your public api from the beginning comes with the benefit